Ruth Bader Ginsburg's dying wish: Not to have Donald Trump choose replacement

-"My most fervent wish is that I will not be replaced until a new president is installed," Ruth Bader Ginsburg told her granddaughter, Clara Spera, in the days before her death, NPR reported.
+"My most fervent wish is that I will not be replaced until a new president is installed," Ginsburg told Clara Spera in the days before her death, NPR reported.

 Ginsburg died Friday at the age of 87.